 I can’t recommend it highly enough for a chance to experience a real slice of Venice and to spend the afternoon smelling sweet delights and studying costumes.

-4: Don’t Visit Piazza San Marco at midday (not if you suffer from claustrophobia) Or need an icecream
+6: Don’t Visit Piazza San Marco at midday (not if you suffer from claustrophobia)

 Piazza San Marco is particularly busy in the mid-morning through to the afternoon.
 Best to avoid if you don’t like crowds.